 Student Safety, Rules, and Behavior

-Every summer, students and teachers on The Oxford Summer Seminar maintain a blog, which provides unparalleled insight into daily life, classes, and activities.
+Every summer, students and teachers at The Oxford Summer Seminar maintain a blog, which provides unparalleled insight into daily life, classes, and activities.
 Last summer’s blog is available here!